 Find out more on graduate employment from our graduate handbook for nursing and midwifery graduates.

 It's your guide to getting your first job in nursing and midwifery as a new graduate.

-Graduate nurse and midwife programs support graduates in their first year of practice, providing an environment where they can consolidate and further develop their knowledge, skills and competence.
+Graduate nursing and midwifery programs support graduates in their first year of practice, providing an environment where they can consolidate and further develop their knowledge, skills and competence.
 Graduate programs can provide the platform for developing safe, confident and accountable professionals.

 A formal graduate program is not mandatory but it is recommended.

 Each year the Victorian Government supports over 1500 graduate places in public health services.

 In Victoria, a computer match process simplifies the health services graduate nurse appointment process.
 The electronic system matches the preferences of both the candidates (new graduates) and the health services.

 The Postgraduate Medical Council of Victoria (PMCV) administers the process of matching.
-In their third (final) year nursing students are advised about how to participate in the Computer Match.
+In their third (final) year nursing students are advised on how to participate in the computer match.